We’ve been using shortcodes in WordPress themes for years, and they have become a standard part of how we build sites.

 Method 2: Editing Your WordPress Theme Files (Works With Any WordPress Theme)

-Here’s an example of the code you will add to your WordPress theme files:
+Here is an example of the code you would add:

 echo do_shortcode('[gallery]');